 If at any point you feel overwhelmed, stop immediately.
 Also, if anything emerges during your journaling that you’re struggling to process, seek out a professional (like a psychotherapist or counselor) who can support you.

 Sometimes, people benefit from pre-formatted or guided journals when it comes to processing past trauma.
-If you’d like more support in unpacking your painful emotions, you might find our Inner Child Work and Shadow Work Journals helpful.
+If you’d like more support in unpacking your painful emotions, you might find our Self-Love, Inner Child Work and Shadow Work Journals helpful.

 10. Reflect on what you’ve written